R. H. Johnson.

 Plate 1

 A Google Earth Image looking southwards and showing the Mellor Brook valley in the centre with the Goyt valley aligned north-west to south-east and in the image diagonally from top centre to the middle of the right margin.
 The image shows how the sandstone outcrops influence the relief giving a stepped appearance to the landscape (see text).
-The small meltwater channel located between Knowle Farm and Slack Wood is visible in bottom right part of the image.
+The small meltwater channel located between Knowle Farm and Slack Wood is visible in bottom right part of the image. |

 Plate 2

 Viewed from the north, a Google Earth view of the Mill Brow and Mellor Brook valleys in the foreground and Rowarth Valley, Hayfield and Kinder Scout at the top of the image.
 The Goyt valley south of New Mills is shown in the top left of the plate.
-The north-south axis of the Mellor Moor syncline is located on the high-relief area in the middle of the picture.
+The north-south axis of the Mellor Moor syncline is located on the high-relief area in the middle of the picture. |

 Plate 3

-of the Mellor Parish.
+New Mills this Google-Earth image shows the varied relief of the Mellor Parish.
 To the east, is the Rowarth valley where the northern end of the Goyt Syncline forms the high relief of Lantern Pike.
 To the west is the Goyt valley whose lower eastern slopes are overlain by thick glacial deposits.
-On the valley sides of the tributary streams,
+On the valley sides of the tributary streams, they are covered by woodland.
+In the centre of the image the high relief between Cobden Edge in the south and Brownlow Hiill in the north is influenced by the presence of the minor Mellor Moor syncline which controls the pattern of the Carboniferous rocks outcrops in this area. |

 The record of events of the Early and Middle Pleistocene Period are to be found only in East Anglia, the Thames and Severn valleys and the English Midlands as successive glacial incursions in Northern England have destroyed the landforms and sedimentary record of earlier glacial events.
 In Mellor the glacial landforms and sediments date from the end of the Late Devensian cold stage, now renamed the Last Glacial Maximum Stadial.
 The maximum extent of this ice sheet occurred some 23-20 thousand years ago (23 - 20 k a), but by 16.5 k a. the ice had melted and ice sheets were no longer present in any part of Southern Britain (Burroughs 2005).